statelyai/xstate/docs/guides/states.md

 # States

+A state is an abstract representation of a system (such as an application) at a specific point in time.
+As an application is interacted with, events cause it to change state.
 A finite state machine can be in only one of a finite number of states at any given time.
 The current state of a machine is represented by a `State` instance:

 ```js
 const lightMachine = Machine({